Zbee/aHawk/readme.md

 5. Add `aHawk/assets/php/cron.php` to your cron jobs, running it between every 1min and `checkEvery`min (cron.php will only perform checks as often as `checkEvery` minutes anyways).
+6. Run the list generators in `aHawk/assets/py` (realms and items).

 ##Attribution
 aHawk was made in 2015 by Ethan Henderson (Zbee) &lt;ethan@zbee.me>